Erskine, Renfrewshire: Transport

-Old Greenock Road connects Erskine to the M8 motorway, the Erskine Bridge and Bishopton.
-The last tip at the northern side of the A726 also connects to the Erskine bridge.
-This road cuts through the centre of Erskine itself and is also the primary road for traveling into Paisley.
-Erskine is serviced by McGill's Bus Services.
-Buses operate to Glasgow, Paisley, Renfrew, Inchinnan, Clydebank, Glasgow Airport.
+Erskine is connected to the Scottish motorway network via the M898 motorway connecting to both the M8 motorway, and the Erskine Bridge providing links to key roads for onward travel such as the M74 and A82.
+The A726 road cuts through the centre of Erskine and is also the primary road for traveling into Paisley, The nearby town of Bishopton is accessible via the B815 road and Old Greenock Road, with Old Greenock Road also providing an alternative to the M8 for travel towards Port Glasgow.

+Erskine is serviced by McGill's Busses and previously Arriva Scotland West.
+Buses operate to Glasgow, Paisley, Renfrew, Inchinnan, Clydebank, Braehead, Govan, Glasgow Airport and Bishopton.
+Erskine can also be accessed via the national rail network through Paisley Gilmour Street railway station and Bishopton railway station, which provide onward travel to Glasgow Central Station and other destinations such as Largs, Ayr, Ardrossan, Gourock, Greenock and Wemyss Bay.

+There are also plans to connect Erskine to Glasgow with a heavy metro line as part of the proposed Clyde Metro Project.

 Education

 The town's secondary school is called Park Mains High School.
 It is the largest school in Renfrewshire and one of the biggest in Scotland with up to 1,400 students.
 It is a non-denominational state school.
 For Roman Catholic denomination state education, the town falls within the catchment area of Trinity High School in nearby Renfrew.
 Erskine has five primary schools.
 All are state schools, with Rashielea, Bargarran and Barsail providing non-denominational education and St John Bosco and St Anne's providing Roman Catholic denomination education.